-Vision: attn as the Credit Layer for Agent Commerce
+Vision: attn as Agent-Commerce Credit

 attn’s long-term role is simple: be the credit and servicing layer behind agent commerce and onchain revenue.